jColeChanged/jColeChanged.github.io/_posts/2013-06-21-Summer-of-Collective-Intelligence.md

 title: A Summer of Collective Intelligence
 published: true
 ---
 This summer I'm reading through Programming Collective Intelligence as part of an independent study group.
 The book covers a variety of machine learning algorithms that can be used to build a ton of cool things, like recommendation systems and search engines.
 We plan to get through two chapters each week and then cap each week off with a Google Hangout session in which we share what we wrote.
-If your interested in the code we write, [we're hosting our work on github](https://github.com/jessicatysu/ML).

 In addition to sharing what I do with my study group via hangouts, I'm also planning to share on my blog.
 I figure that it will both help me learn the material and also allow me to better see my progress.